 The ALPS OutdoorZ Commander is 5250 cubic inches and weighs 7 pounds 5 ounces with the frame.
-This is a large pack which is great for hunting and hauling in all of your gear including a gun, an axe and a saw.
+This is a large pack that is great for hunting and hauling in all of your gear including a gun, an ax, and a saw.

 Large Extended Backpack

 The Kelty Coyote 80 is a large pack with 80 liters of storage and weighs 5 pounds 5 ounces.
 This pack is great for extended trips and heavy loads.
 It comes with adjustable shoulder and hip straps that will properly distribute your load.
 With many of these types of packs, your height will determine the torso size of the pack.
 So make sure you select the proper size.

 TETON Sports Mountain Adventurer 4000 Backpack

 The TETON Sports Mountain Adventurer 4000 is a nice mid-size pack for smaller trips and loads.
 It is a 66-liter pack that weighs 4 pounds.
 You can pack all the essentials and food.

 Having Trouble Finding A Pack See Amazon's Backpack Guide Here.

 A shelter is probably the most important necessity to set up first.
 There are many ways to build a shelter using trees, rope, and a tarp.
 Using a tarp can take up less space than a tent in your pack.
 Depending on where you are, you can cut down or use fallen trees to build a frame to hang your tarp.
 Tarps can be used for many applications.
 You should consider having one or two in your pack.

 You could also forego building your own shelter and pack a tent.
 Tents can be a quick and easy solution to have a place to sleep beside a tarp shelter.
 Many single-person tents can compress quite small and provide comfort from the environment you are in.

 Alps Mountaineering Lynx 1 Tent